-No food samples were received for analyses at the Norwegian Veterinary Institute in relation to investigation of human EHEC infections in 2019.
+Eight samples were received for analyses at the Norwegian Veterinary Institute in relation to investigation of one case of EHEC infection in a human in 2020.
+EHEC/STEC were not detected in theses samples.

-The occurrence of EHEC-infections reported in humans has been increasing since 2012.
-More than half of the cases have been infected in Norway.
-The increase is most likely associated with the introduction of culture independent diagnostics (PCR) as a routine in primary diagnostics and the fact that more patients than before are investigated for EHEC.
+More than half of the cases of EHEC have been infected in Norway.
+The increase seen from 2012 is most likely associated with the introduction of culture independent diagnostics (PCR) as a routine in primary diagnostics and the fact that more patients than before are investigated for EHEC.
 Several major medical microbiological laboratories investigate all submitted faecal specimens for several different pathogens, including EHEC.
 Previously, analysis for EHEC was only performed based on defined clinical or epidemiological indications.

-In a survey of zoonotic E. coli in Norwegian cattle, conducted in 2014, the Norwegian Veterinary Institute found a low occurrence of STEC, with 15.6% % of 179 herds positive for at least one STEC belonging to six serogroups (026, 091, 0103, 0121, 0145 and 0157).
+In a survey of zoonotic E. coli in Norwegian cattle, conducted in 2014, the Norwegian Veterinary Institute (NVI) found a low occurrence of STEC, with 15.6% % of 179 herds positive for at least one STEC belonging to six serogroups (O26, O91, O103, O121, O145 and O157).
+In a survey of minced meat performed by the NVI in 2018, STEC were isolated from 2 of 308 samples, these two isolates belonged to serogroups O26 and O91.